Definitions and Applicability

 "DGIF" means the Department of Game and Inland Fisheries.

-"Disturbance zone" means the area within the site directly impacted by construction and operation of the wind energy project, and within 100 feet of the boundary of the directly impacted area.
+"Disturbance zone" means the area within the site directly impacted by construction and operation of the solar energy project and within 100 feet of the boundary of the directly impacted area.

 "Historic resource" means any prehistoric or historic district, site, building, structure, object, or cultural landscape that is included or meets the criteria necessary for inclusion in the Virginia Landmarks Register pursuant to the authorities of § 10.1-2205 of the Code of Virginia and in accordance with 17VAC5-30-40 through 17VAC5-30-70.

-"Interconnection point" means the point or points where the wind energy project connects to a project substation for transmission to the electrical grid.
+"Interconnection point" means the point or points where the solar energy project connects to a project substation for transmission to the electrical grid.

 "Natural heritage resource" means the habitat of rare, threatened, or endangered plant and animal species, rare or state significant natural communities or geologic sites, and similar features of scientific interest benefiting the welfare of the citizens of the Commonwealth.

-"Operator" means the person responsible for the overall operation and management of a wind energy project.
+"Operator" means the person responsible for the overall operation and management of a solar energy project.

-"Owner" means the person who owns all or a portion of a wind energy project.
+"Owner" means the person who owns all or a portion of a solar energy project.

 "Permit by rule" means provisions of the regulations stating that a project or activity is deemed to have a permit if it meets the requirements of the provision.